Popup Image

 Among them, NR 34 specifically sets out the minimum requirements and protective measures for safety, health, and the work environment in construction, repair, and dismantling activities in the shipbuilding industry.

-With the resurgence of the naval sector in the mid-2000s, the process of drafting the text that comprises NR 34 began, with the aim of ensuring the safety and health of those involved in offshore oil exploration.
+With the resurgence of the naval sector in the mid-2000s, the process of drafting the text that comprises NR 34 began, to ensure the safety and health of those involved in offshore oil exploration.

 Since its publication in 2011, NR 34 has undergone eight amendments and is currently defined as a sector-specific regulatory standard, meaning it regulates work execution in specific sectors or economic activities.